communers/communers.github.io/README.md

 Feel free to contact the team by [opening a GitHub issue](https://github.com/EllaKaye/communers/issues/new).

+## Code of Conduct

+This project follows the [Collaborations Workshop 2024 Code of Conduct](https://www.software.ac.uk/cw24-participation-guidelines).

 ## Acknowledgement

 Logo Icon from [Community manager icons created by Vectors Tank - Flaticon](https://www.flaticon.com/free-icons/community-manager)